 It shouldn’t be a surprise for the System that there are many people who are knowledgeable enough to make some sense in the medical information and who want to be allowed to make that sense.
 If it turns out too difficult, they will ask their doctor.
 Why do the people who can and want to be of a great help to their own health have to be disadvantaged and suffer only because there are some who can’t?
 Why presume that each and every patient has zero knowledge and understanding alongside with a big desire to sue someone, and that the runs from GP to the specialist, to the laboratory, then back to GP, and then all over again is absolutely necessary in every case?
 Why bring everything down to the worst level of debility and idiocy?
 By fool-proofing everything, deciding for everyone and presuming stupidity, the system only encourages it.
 Let’s hope that it is not the aim.

 Why don’t we have an option to seek medical help anonymously, even though we are entitled to it by Australian Privacy Law, and it would greatly increase the chance of people seeking medical attention when it is really needed?
-Why can’t Australians self-refer to tests, ultrasounds, x-rays and other diagnostic like it is done in many developed countries?
+Why aren’t Australians allowed to self-refer to tests, ultrasounds, x-rays and other diagnostic if they are happy to pay for them privately, like it is done in many developed countries?
 Why are we forced to waste hours in general partitioner’s office to get a referral to a test and then waste more time there again to get the results?
 Why are there no anonymous, freely available abortions at woman's request?
 Why are women forced through humiliation and obstacles, and then required to produce identity documents when it is known that Australian abortion clinics have been raided by police in the past?
 Why is abortion still under criminal law like in Middle Ages?
-Why every attempt to legalise euthanasia is crushed by the government influenced by control freaks and religious fanatics?
+Why every attempt to legalise euthanasia is crushed by the government influenced by medical dictators and religious fanatics?
 Because Australian health care is neither about health, nor about care.
-It is about the government control and surveillance that wants to extend inside our bodies.
-Individuals cannot do or decide anything without the system approving it and pitting in a dossier.
+It is about the government control and surveillance.
+Individuals cannot do or decide anything without the system approving it and putting in a dossier.
 The latest attempts by the government to drag everyone in the online My Health Record system despite 90% of population refusing to use it only proves it.
 So does the recent announcement by Australian Bureau of Statistics to keep people’s names and addresses collected during the Census and link them to individual medical records.